• Skip to secondary menu

 Creativity

 When you play out, you don’t have a whole houseful of toys at your disposal.
 This means you need to come up with your own fun and that can be great for creative thinking and problem solving.
-Weather it’s acting out scenes in pretend play or using sticks and stones as goals in football, playing outside helps children find solutions to their problems in creative ways.
+Whether it’s acting out scenes in pretend play or using sticks and stones as goals in football, playing outside helps children find solutions to their problems in creative ways.

 Social Skills